Austria in the Eurovision Song Contest 2012

-Austria participated in the Eurovision Song Contest 2012 with the song "Woki mit deim Popo" written by Lukas Plöchl and Manuel Hoffelner.
+Austria was represented at the Eurovision Song Contest 2012 with the song "Woki mit deim Popo" written by Lukas Plöchl and Manuel Hoffelner.
 The song was performed by the duo Trackshittaz.
 The Austrian broadcaster Österreichischer Rundfunk (ORF) organised the national final Österreich rockt den Song Contest in order to select the Austrian entry for the 2012 contest in Baku, Azerbaijan.
 Ten songs competed in a televised show where a public vote first selected the top two entries to proceed to a second round of voting.
 In the second round, "Woki mit deim Popo" was selected as the winner after gaining 51% of the votes from a public vote.
 This was the first time that the Austrian song was performed entirely in the Mühlviertlerisch dialect at the Eurovision Song Contest.

 Austria was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 22 May 2012.
 Performing during the show in position 16, "Woki mit deim Popo" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Austria placed eighteenth (last) out of the 18 participating countries in the semi-final with 8 points.